kigster/pullulant/README.md

               of homebrew installer will be skipped, and the next installer in the run list will begin.

 Homebrew:

-  -f          [F]orce – applies to some installers, ie. brew (--force) and
+  -o          f[o]rce  applies to some installers, ie. brew (--force) and
               zsh (overwrites current shell to ZSH).
 Also some rsync installers may behave differently with -f.